Vahid-Mohammadian-Takaloo/CoviX-Net/README.md

 # CoviX-Net
 CoviX-Net: A Deep Learning-based System for Diagnosis and Differentiation of Covid-19 Infection and Pneumonia in Chest Radiography Images.

-Vahid Mohammadian Takaloo, Mahdi Hashemzadeh1 & Jalil Ghavidel Neycharan.
+Vahid Mohammadian Takaloo, Mahdi Hashemzadeh & Jalil Ghavidel Neycharan.

 Faculty of Information Technology and Computer Engineering.